Conquering Kilimanjaro: A Journey with Joseph

 A Mountain Worth Climbing

-Now, nearly five years later, Evan and Marie are preparing to climb a different kind of mountain — Mount Kilimanjaro.
+Now, nearly five years later, Evan is preparing to climb a different kind of mountain — Mount Kilimanjaro.

 At 19,341 feet above sea level, Kilimanjaro is the tallest free-standing mountain in the world.
 It’s a fitting metaphor for the path of grief Evan and Marie have walked: daunting, exhausting, yet navigated with courage and determination.

-In February, 2026 — what would have been Joseph’s 5th birthday — The couple will begin a 7-day ascent to the summit in honor of their son.
+In February, 2026 — what would have been Joseph’s 5th birthday — Evan will begin a 7-day ascent to the summit in honor of their son.

 This climb isn’t just about the physical challenge.
 It’s about presence.
 Memory.
 Love.
 It's a way of saying: We remember you, Joseph.
 And we carry you with us — always.